vatlab/vat-docs/content/Documentation/tutorials/cluster.md

 ### 3. Specify the vtools association command

 At this step, user should have already imported the data and added necessary annotations.
-Then the user could input the preferred vtools association command to `COMMAND` variable.
-The vtools association command line parameters are the same as running the command on local desktop except an additional flag `-mpi` to indicate the job will be ran on the cluster.
+Then the user is required to provide the preferred vtools association command to `COMMAND` variable.
+The vtools association command line parameters are the same as running this command on local desktop except an additional flag `-mpi` to indicate the job will be ran on the cluster.

 ### 4. Submit job

-After PBS script submitted with qsub, the job will be launch to run on the cluster with mpiexec, the communication between main node and worker nodes are handeld through zeroMQ.
+After PBS script submitted with qsub, the job will be launched to run on the cluster with mpiexec, the communication between main node and worker nodes is handeld through zeroMQ.